baustgen/CellGame/README.md

 ### Bacteria

-Fish are rendered using HTML canvas and JavaScript.
+Bacteria are rendered using HTML canvas and JavaScript.
 Enemy bacteria are randomly generated with a variety of sizes, starting positions, and velocities.

 ```javascript
 class Bacteria {